Specialists in the coding of sailing yachts & motor vessels for yacht charter in the UK.

 The maximum number of passengers that you are allowed to carry is 12 (skipper and crew can be in addition to this).

 Ultimately the number of people you are allowed to carry depends on the stability of the vessel.
-As a guide consult the ISO Design category design category of your vessel which can be found on your CE conformity plaque normally located in the cockpit.
+As a guide consult the ISO Design category of your vessel which can be found on your CE conformity plaque normally located in the cockpit.
 This will give you a category A – C and number of persons.

 This rating equates as follows :-